-Beyond these various requirements, state corporate law may impose additional and more stringent independence requirements.
-For example, recent Delaware case law suggests that otherwise independent directors may not be reviewed as independent if, depending upon the matter voted on, their social, philanthropic or other connection to management is too close.
+Beyond these various requirements, state corporation law may impose additional and more stringent independence requirements.
+For example, Delaware case law suggests that otherwise independent directors may not be viewed as independent if they have a personal interest in the matter voted on, or their social, philanthropic or other connection to management is too close.